 Why?
 Because they make more tips with me as the guide than they do the other guides.
 I am told the guest really likes how I tell them stories, the information, and how it seems more personal than other tours.
 So their tips are higher.
 I make them more money!

 Finding My Passion

-After a few months, I found my self in San Jose, California for about six months.
+After a few months of being a Las Vegas tour guide, I found myself in San Jose, California for about six months.
 I discover that there is a school for International Tour Directors in San Francisco.
-In two weeks, I get certified and start doing over the road tours.
-I do tours from The Candian Rockies all the way down to Copper Canyon Mexico.
+In two weeks, I get certified and started doing over-the-road tours (multi-day tours).
+I can do tours from The Candian Rockies all the way down to Copper Canyon Mexico.
 My Specialty is the Southwest.
-The National Parks.
+National Parks.
 California, Nevada, Arizona, New Mexico, and Utah.
-Right now, I am focusing on day trips or overnight tours out of
+Right now, I am focusing on day trips or overnight tours out of Las Vegas.

 Ask The Vegas Tourist